lg-gonzalez-juarez/PlanningTestB2/pages/md/tense_a1.md

 # PRESENT CONTINUOUS

 Today she's working at home

 What are you wearing now?

+{% include tip.html content="" %}

-Use the present continuous to say what are doing now
+- Use the present continuous to say what are doing now

-Algunos verbos tienen ciertos cambios de ortografia cuando añadimos "-ing".
+- Algunos verbos tienen ciertos cambios de ortografia cuando añadimos "-ing".
 Si el verbo termina en "e" quitaremos la "e" y luego añadimos "-ing"

-Si el verbo esta formado por una sola silaba y las ultimas tres letras son consonante + vocal + consonante doblaremos la ultima consonante y luego anadimos "-ing"
+- Si el verbo esta formado por una sola silaba y las ultimas tres letras son consonante + vocal + consonante doblaremos la ultima consonante y luego anadimos "-ing"

-Para la forma negativa usaremos not (no) detras del verbo "to be" (ser o estar)
+- Para la forma negativa usaremos not (no) detras del verbo "to be" (ser o estar)

 # PRESENT SIMPLE

-My sister works in a bank
+- My sister works in a bank

-What do you usually wear to work?
+- What do you usually wear to work?

-Use the present simple to say what you usually do
+{% include tip.html content="Use the present simple to say what you usually do" %}

-BE CAREFUL WIHT DO:
+{% include warning.html content="BE CAREFUL WIHT DO:" %}

-A. What do you do? (= What's your job?)
+- A. What do you do? (= What's your job?)
-B. I'm a teacher
+- B. I'm a teacher
-A. What are you doing? (= now, at the moment)
+- A. What are you doing? (= now, at the moment)
-B. I'm writing for a friend
+- B. I'm writing for a friend